 Restart of onshore conventional gas industry in Victoria

-This restart of onshore gas exploration and production does not include coal seam gas or fracking, which are permanently banned in Victoria.
+The restart of onshore gas exploration and production does not include coal seam gas or fracking, which are permanently banned in Victoria.
 The fracking ban was added to Victoria’s Constitution in March 2021.

-In 2012 the Victorian Government placed an administrative moratorium on all onshore gas exploration and development in Victoria.
+In 2012, an administrative moratorium was placed on all onshore gas exploration and development in Victoria.
 This was in response to community concerns and meant a temporary hold on onshore gas exploration permits and retention leases, and a suspension on approving any new applications while the moratorium was in place.

-Victoria’s onshore Petroleum Regulatory Framework was also reviewed by the Victorian Gas Program and found to be robust for managing environmental and safety risks, however the framework could be improved in its provisions for community engagement and industry transparency.
-These improvements are being developed as part of the remake of the petroleum regulations.
+Victoria’s onshore Petroleum Regulatory Framework was also reviewed by the Victorian Gas Program and found to be robust for managing environmental and safety risks; however, the framework could be improved in its provisions for community engagement and industry transparency.